dixheptagon/property-renting-app-api/autoOrderReminder.md

 ## Implementation Notes

 - Follows existing codebase patterns and architecture
-- Reuses `BookingEmailService` for consistency
+- Uses dedicated `SendReminderService` for email functionality
 - Integrated into app startup like other cron jobs
 - No API endpoints (background job only)
 - Error-resilient design with comprehensive logging